Where do the numbers come from?

 How are the numbers calculated?

-Wastewater samples are collected at wastewater treatment plants (WWTP) across the country, so that data is available for all of the Netherlands.
-The samples of untreated wastewater are kept chilled during transport to RIVM.
+Wastewater samples are collected at waste water treatment plants (WWTP) across the country, so that data is available for all of the Netherlands.
+The samples of untreated waste water are kept chilled during transport to RIVM.
 RIVM researchers analyse the samples and determine how many coronavirus particles each sample contains.
-Three times a week on average for each location, researchers test one sample of wastewater collected over a 24-hour period.
+For each location, the researchers analyse an average of 1.4 times per week (all locations 1x, 133 locations 2x) waste water collected in 24 hours.

 It takes several days before the outcome of an analysis is known.
 That is why the dashboard does not show measurements from the most recent days.